Forensic Accounting

 Traditional financial statements only give you the 10,000-foot view of your business.
 Data analytics gets you down into the details to reveal trends, identify inefficiencies, and support strategic planning.

 These tools are not just for large organizations.
 These insights are especially valuable for organizations managing limited resources.
+And some of them are free!

 What types of financial reports can you prepare or review?